Track Strides

 The Session

-It's natural to divide a running track into 4 x 100m sections and striding 100m on the straights and jogging 100m for recovery round the bends can work well for strides performed at 1500m-5k pace.
+It's natural to divide a running track into 4 × 100-meter sections and striding 100 meters on the straights and jogging 100 meters for recovery round the bends can work well for strides performed at 1500m–5k pace.

-Another option when performing faster strides is to include the odd full lap jog recovery.
+An alternative when performing faster strides is to include a full lap jog recovery.

 Variations